-$^{^{29}}$ Not simulated because of lack of data.
+$^{27}$ Not simulated because of lack of data.
 Charitable donations to recognized institutions of more than €30 can be deducted.
-The donations cannot amount to more than 10% of global net taxable income of the spouse, nor can it be more than €310,930 per spouse The deduction is proportional to the income of each spouse.
+The donations cannot amount to more than 10% of global net taxable income of the spouse, nor can it be more than €310,930 per spouse.
+The deduction is proportional to the income of each spouse.

-31 These are not simulated, but give rise to tax reductions that are calculated per spouse and limited in the following way:
+&lt;sup>28 These are not simulated, but give rise to tax reductions that are calculated per spouse and limited in the following way:

-- limited to 15% of the first €1,550 of income from professional activity and 6% for income above €1,550
+- limited to 15% of the first €1,630 of income from professional activity and 6% for income above €1,630

-- limited to a maximum of €1,870
+- limited to a maximum of €1,950